Reranking partisan animosity in algorithmic social media feeds alters affective polarization: Methods

 \xhdr{In-feed effects} To estimate the treatment effects on the outcomes measured using in-feed surveys, we used linear mixed-effects models that account for the fact that there are multiple observations for each participant.
-We regressed the outcome on the treatment indicator, the participants' average answer to the same question during the three-day baseline period, and an indicator variable for which platform they were recruited.
+We regressed the outcome on the treatment indicator, the participants' average answer to the same question during the three-day baseline period, and the platform indicator.
 In cases where we do not have any responses from the participants in the baseline period, we used a linear model to impute their average based on their response to the equivalent pre-survey question.
 The model was trained to predict the participant's baseline average given their pre-survey response and fitted on data from all other participants in the corresponding experiment.
 Participants without answers in the experimental period were excluded from the analysis.
-The regression tables for the affective polarization and emotions outcomes are reported in Sections \ref{sup:regression_tables} and \ref{sup:emotions_regression_tables}, respectively.
+The regression tables for the affective polarization and emotions outcomes are reported in Sections~\ref{sup:regression_tables} and \ref{sup:emotions_regression_tables}, respectively.

 \xhdr{Engagement analysis} We analyzed traditional engagement metrics by focusing on events captured by the web extension.
-The extension logs each post that enters the browser viewport and remains visible for at least one second, as well as any user interactions such as clicks.
-Our analysis investigates the return rate and time spent on the platform, key metrics for social media platforms~\cite{lalmas2014measuring}, along with reshare, favorite, and reply rates, which play a significant role in engagement, as evidenced by the source code released by X~\cite{twitter_algorithm_ml}.
+The extension logs each post that enters the browser viewport and remains visible for at least one second, as well as any user interactions such as likes or reposts.
+Our analysis investigates the return rate and time spent on the platform, key metrics for social media platforms~\cite{lalmas2014measuring}, along with volume and rate of likes and reposts, which play a significant role in how X's feed algorithm ranks posts, as documented in the open-source code released by X~\cite{twitter_algorithm_ml}.